LLNL/sundials/doc/shared/FAQ.rst

 .. collapse:: Why is the system function being evaluated at points that violate the constraints?

-  If you have not supplied a function to compute either J(u) (of type :c:type:`KINLsJacFn`) or J(u)v (of type :c:type:`KINLSJacTimesVecFn``), then the internal function may be the culprit.
+  If you have not supplied a function to compute either J(u) (of type :c:type:`KINLsJacFn`) or J(u)v (of type :c:type:`KINLsJacTimesVecFn`), then the internal function may be the culprit.
 The default function used to compute a difference quotient approximation to the Jacobian (direct methods) or Jacobian matrix-vector product (Kylov methods) evaluates the user-supplied system function at a slightly perturbed point, but does not check if that point violates the constraints.